nycdb/nycdb/README.md

 You can also use Docker to both use and develop nycdb.
-This can be useful because you only need to install Docker--you don't need to worry about installing the proper version of Python 3, Postgres, or any other tools.
+This can be useful because you only need to install Docker--you don't need to worry about installing the proper version of Python, Postgres, or any other tools.

 To proceed, first [install Docker][] and then run: